okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/dpop/main/index.md

 * [Okta Developer Edition organization](https://developer.okta.com/signup)
 * [Glitch](https://glitch.com/) project or account
 * The OAuth 2.0 Demonstrating Proof-of-Possession feature enabled for your org.
-From the left navigation pane in the Admin Console, go to **Settings** > **Features**, locate the OAuth 2.0 Demonstrating Proof-of-Possession feature and enable.
+From the left navigation pane in the Admin Console, go to **Settings** > **Features**, locate the OAuth 2.0 Demonstrating Proof-of-Possession feature, and enable.
 * <StackSnippet snippet="whatyouneed" />

 ---

 ## Overview

-OAuth 2.0 Demonstrating Proof-of-Possession (DPoP) helps prevent unauthorized or illegitimate parties from using leaked or stolen access tokens.
-When you use DPoP, you create an application-level mechanism to sender-constrain both access and refresh tokens, which helps prevent token replays at different endpoints.
+OAuth 2.0 Demonstrating Proof-of-Possession (DPoP) helps prevent unauthorized parties from using leaked or stolen access tokens.
+When you use DPoP, you create an application-level mechanism to sender-constrain both access and refresh tokens.
+This helps prevent token replays at different endpoints.

 > **Note:** The Okta DPoP feature is based on the current [RFC](https://datatracker.ietf.org/doc/html/rfc9449).